GeorgeStampou/Weather-app/README.md

 2. Enter the location for which you want to check the weather in the input field.

-3. Click the "Search" button or press Enter after entering the location.
+3. Click the search button (magnifier icon) or press Enter after entering the location.

 4. The app will retrieve and display the current weather information for the specified location.